aces/Loris/docs/HelpStyleGuide.md

   * DO call it a module or tab
     * i.e. In the **Imaging Browser** module
     * i.e. Click the **Upload** tab
-  * You can also bold when defining features in a list, to separate the term being defined from the definition itself, i.e. when describing columns in a table:<br>
+  * You can also use bold when defining features in a list, to separate the term being defined from the definition itself, i.e. when describing columns in a table:<br>
      **Column heading 1**: description<br>
      **Column heading 2**: description<br>
      Etc.